fleschutz/PowerShell/Docs/list-workdir.md

 ## list-workdir.ps1 - Lists the current working directory

-This script lists the current working directory (but not the content itself!)
+This PowerShell script lists the current working directory (but not the content itself!)

 ## Parameters
 ```powershell